-5. Risk from periods of declining prices or reduced activity in targeted industries
+6. Risk from periods of declining prices or reduced activity in targeted industries

 The Company's revenue is likely to be lower during periods of declining prices or inactivity in the market for securities of companies in the Company's focus sectors.
-The Company's business is particularly dependent on the market for equity offerings by companies in Healthcare & Life Sciences, Technology, Industrials, Financials, Metals & Mining, Diversified, Consumer & Retail,

-Real Estate and Sustainability.
+Primary focus sectors are Technology, Metals and Mining, Consumer & Retail, Healthcare & Life Sciences (which includes cannabis-related companies), and Sustainability.
+Additional sectors covered include Diversified, Transportation & Industrials, Energy, and Structured Products.
 These markets have historically experienced significant volatility, not only in the number and size of equity offerings, but also in the aftermarket trading volume and prices of newly issued securities.